-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 This gives you a powerful opportunity to capitalize on what readers (and Google) want to see:

-- Only 18 percent publish 2,000+ word posts: Increase your length, but make sure the content isn’t fluff.
+- Only 11% publish 2,000+ word posts: Increase your length, but make sure the content isn’t fluff.
 Actively research subtopics and provide value.
 Nobody wants to read 5,000 words if it doesn’t help them solve a problem.

-- Only 20 percent collaborate with influencers: Reach out to influencers for quotes to boost credibility.
+- Only 1% collaborate with influencers: Reach out to influencers for quotes to boost credibility.
 The benefit here is both credibility and the increased chance of these influencers sharing the content and linking back to it.

-- Only 19 percent add video content to their articles, and only 4 percent use audio, but they generate the biggest impacts: For just a few bucks, you can outsource video and audio summaries of your articles to freelancers on UpWork or Fiverr and add immense value for mobile users who enjoy video or want to listen podcast-style.
+- Only 26% add video content to their articles, and only 7% use audio, but they generate the biggest impacts: For just a few bucks, you can outsource video and audio summaries of your articles to freelancers on UpWork or Fiverr and add immense value for mobile users who enjoy video or want to listen podcast-style.

 All of these strategies are listed as the least common tactics among 1,000+ bloggers.